IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 ![CHEMBL3909048](Images/CHEMBL3909048.png)
 ![CHEMBL4577687](Images/CHEMBL4577687.png)

-which differ by a methyl group.
+which differ by the substitution pattern on the aromatic heterocycle.

-A spread selection provides a very informative measure of the internal diversity of a set of molecules.
+A spread selection provides a very informative measure of the internal diversity of a set of molecules, while retaining ease of understanding.

+On a large set of molecules, it may make sense to terminate the calculation once the distance has dropped to a given value, which can substantially shorted the computation.

 ## Other Measures
 Something that people often find informative is the notion of